-Attaining Membership of the Royal College of Emergency Medicine or MRCEM is needed to attain GMC Registration and start your career in NHS Emergency Medicine.
+Attaining Membership of the Royal College of Emergency Medicine or MRCEM is required to attain GMC Registration and start your Emergency Medicine career in the NHS.

 The Royal College of Emergency Medicine is the professional body responsible for the specialty of Emergency Medicine throughout the UK.
 Amongst many other duties, its role is to set and monitor the educational curriculum for those training to enter the profession in the UK.